 Toronto, located in the Canadian province of Ontario, is the most populous city in Canada.
 Toronto is known as an international hub for business, finance, theatre, arts, film and television production, and culture, and is also recognized as one of the most multicultural and cosmopolitan cities in the world!

-If you are thinking of taking an e-bike trip to Toronto, this article will help you plan your trip and answer all the questions you may have!
+If you are thinking of exploring Toronto by electric bike, this article will help you plan your trip and answer all the questions you may have!

 E-biking rules in Toronto

 When using an e-bike in Toronto, riders must be sure that their vehicle abides by the province of Ontario’s electric bicycle laws.

 As such, e-bikes are required to have:

 - Steering handlebars